 Section 4 amends AS 41.06.010 to allow the AOGCC to investigate the waste of geothermal resources.

-Section 5 repeals and reenacts AS 41.06.020 to allow for the suspension of the application of chapter 06 and clarifies the application of the chapter.
+Section 5 repeals and reenacts AS 41.06.020 to set out the jurisdiction of the AOGCC over all land in the state and to allow for the suspension of the application of chapter 06 on federal land if similarly regulated by Federal government and clarifies the application of the chapter.

 Section 6 amends AS 41.06.030(a) to clarify that a plan of development and operation for a geothermal resource must be filed with the AOGCC.

-Section 7 amends AS 41.06.030(b) to clarify that unitization of a geothermal resource system under AS 41.06.030 includes state land.
+Section 7 amends AS 41.06.030(b) to clarify that unitization by DNR of a geothermal resource system under AS 41.06.030 when the geothermal resource system includes state land.

 Section 8 amends AS 41.06.030(c) to conform to the changes made in section 7.